nicolas-p/skov/README.md

 * Copy the `skov` directory from this repository into the `extra` directory
 * Drag and drop the `make-skov.factor` script onto the Factor application

+## Typeface

+Skov uses the *Linux Biolinum* typeface.
+You will need to download it from [here](http://www.linuxlibertine.org/index.php?id=91&L=1) and install it on your system.